For more information about our hunting safaris, don’t hesitate to reach out and contact us!

 Description

-Both males and females have numerous white markings, including 6-10 vertical stripes along the sides, a chevron between the eyes, and cheek spots.
-All of them have a short upright mane from the top of the head to the shoulders, extending underneath along the throat.
-The black-tipped, bushy tail is white underneath.
-When disturbed, the tail is curled up over the back so that the white underside serves as a visual alarm signal for the rest of the herd to follow in dense bushes.
+Both male and female specimens exhibit numerous white markings, including 6-10 vertical stripes along their flanks, a chevron between the eyes, and spots on the cheeks.
+They all possess a short, erect mane running from the crown of the head to the shoulders, continuing beneath along the throat.
+The bushy tail, tipped in black, is white on the underside.
+When alarmed, they curl the tail over the back, exposing the white to serve as a visual signal for the herd to follow through dense vegetation.

 Habitat and Diet

-Bulls are more likely to feed at full stretch than cows and will break down branches with their horns if leaves are out of reach.
+Bulls tend to feed at full stretch more often than cows and may use their horns to break down branches when leaves are too high to reach.

-In dry seasons, they eat wild watermelons and other fruit for the liquid they provide.
-The lesser kudu is less dependent on water sources than the greater kudu.
-Where farming has developed near their habitat, kudus will sometimes make nocturnal visits to plantations and vegetable plots.
+During dry periods, they consume wild watermelons and other fruits for hydration.
+The lesser kudu relies less on water sources compared to the greater kudu.
+In areas where farming encroaches on their habitats, kudus occasionally visit plantations and vegetable gardens at night.

 Behavior